o3-shop/o3-documentation/source/User/Installation/Migration.md

 composer require o3-shop/shop-metapackage-ce:^1.0
 ```

-Confirm all overwrite requests with *y*.
+Confirm all overwrite requests with ´y´.

 If the Azure theme should be explicitly installed: